froukje/ai4eo-challenge/handout.md

 ## Alternative: submit the job

 Often it will make sense to submit training the model as a slurm job, rather than running an interactive session.
+Below is a demo script for such a submission.
+Change the variables `gitdir_c`, `scriptdir_c` for your corresponding paths, and adapt the arguments to `model.py` as needed.

 ```bash
 #!/bin/bash